charlesbrandt/public/system/editors/emacs/emacs.md

 # Emacs

-What?
-No documentation for emacs?

-Well, it's kind of old school.
+It's kind of old school.
 But it's still a great text editor.

 ## Installation